Things to do

 Woodland Café

-Our Woodland Café is housed in a beautiful barn, along with visitor information and the Holt, our indoor play area for children aged six and under (see below).
+Our Woodland Café is housed in a beautiful barn, along with the Holt, our indoor play area for children aged six and under (see below).

 The barn was built in the style of a 17th Century Hampshire Aisle Barn and constructed using the traditional methods of that period, from timber brought down on the Beaulieu estate during the 1987 storms.

-The Woodland Café provides fresh, locally sourced, quality food.
+The Woodland Café provides fresh, easy - on -the - go good quality food.
 We cater for vegetarians and vegans, as well as those with food allergies and intolerances.

 We sell a range of dog treats in the café.